LauraCarter/lauracarter.github.io/index.md

 ## Other projects

-I have a [blog](https://seattleblog.lauracarter.net/) about living in Seattle.
+I have a [blog](https://seattleblog.lauracarter.net/) about living in Seattle, and sometimes other things too.

 I wrote a satirical twitter bot that gives [individual self-care advice](https://twitter.com/lifeadvicebot) for coping with structural problems.